yana-qaSwe/testversion/README.md

 ### Objective

-Verify the correctness of the website layout and the functionality of key modules for Demoshoping.ru.

-**1. Study Requirements:**

-Review the requirements for the Demoshoping.ru service.
+ Review the requirements for the Demoshoping service.
 Analyze the layout requirements, including design mockups and UI component specification

-**2. Test Documentation for Layout**
+**1. Test Documentation for Layout**

 - Analyze the layout requirements: visual appearance and correct positioning
 - Make sure the checklist includes: compliance with mockups (visual inspection, not “pixel-perfect”); responsiveness and proper display on different screen resolutions.

 Create a detailed checklist to verify the visual aspects of the website

-**3. Test Registration and Login Modules**
+**2. Test Registration and Login Modules**

 Verify the registration and login functionality, including user authorization.

-**4. Testing and Bug Reports**
+**3. Testing and Bug Reports**

 During testing, mark the test results as PASSED or FAILED.
 If a test is FAILED, create a bug report and record its ID in the corresponding results table.